Close

 Method 2: Using Samsung Kids

-If you’re looking for a feature built directly into Samsung tablets and phones, Samsung Kids is your new best friend.
-This mode transforms Samsung devices into a secure and child-friendly space.
+If you’re looking for parental control functions built directly into Samsung tablets and phones, Samsung Kids is your new best friend.
+This mode transforms Samsung devices into a child-friendly and safe environment.

 1. Activate Samsung Kids